Finger Lakes Photo/Plays

 Frequently Asked Questions

 Why do I need to rank my preferences?
 I wish we could give everyone their first choice!
 Unfortunately, people's choices rarely balance out.
 For example, we often have LOTS of people who want to be playwrights.
-We can only select a maximum of 8 playwrights to keep the performance to a reasonable time frame.
+We can only select a maximum of 8 playwrights because of our limited rehearsal spaces in the opera house and to keep the performance to a reasonable time frame.
 But 8 playwrights means we need 8 directors...and we rarely have that many people who rank director as their first choice.

 Do I need to rank my preferences if I'm only interested in one role?
 Yes, please.
 Collaboration, coming together with a common goal, supporting a cherished arts institution, meeting new theatre artists, and celebrating the work of a local photographer are the main goals of this event.
 We are going to make some amazing theatre together!
 Didn't get your first choice this year but gamely join in anyway with your second or third choice?
 Then we'll keep that stellar collaborative spirit in mind for next year and do everything we can to place you in your first choice then!
 We have had great success in placing folks in their first or second choice .
 If we find we need to shift to someone's third choice, we always communicate with them directly to make sure it's a role they are comfortable taking on!
 (And the only reason we have you rank all four options is because of how the online form is designed.
 No one will be placed in their fourth choice!)

 Can I do two roles?
 Yes!
 If you land a Playwright role, you may also then serve as a Director, Stage Manager, or Actor for someone else's play!
 Might want to brew a little extra coffee on Sunday morning though, because that will be a very long day after writing overnight!
 Directors should not act in the piece they are directing.